In The Practice Room You Trust Yourself. Then Someone Calls A Shuffle.

 Here's what's actually happening:

-The drummers who never feel this way aren't more talented than you.
+The drummers who don't feel this way aren't more talented than you.

 Here's What Nobody Tells You